Copyright © University of Cambridge. All rights reserved.

 , Answer sheet

-out two ourselves - one at The London Canal Museum and one at
+If you're planning a school visit it is worth finding out which local attractions already have their own Maths trail.
+We have tried out two ourselves - one at The London Canal Museum and one at Chester Cathedral.

 Chester Cathedral, Cheshire

 There are three trails in this beautiful cathedral: one aimed at KS2; then two for KS1.
 They all include a plan of the building with compass bearings and the children are led clearly through the questions.

 The trails for KS1 are designed for a small group of pupils accompanied by an adult to assist with reading.
 One trail is based entirely on shape, the other includes a range of mathematical topics including estimation, number and measuring, in addition to shape.
 There is some overlap between the two so your choice would depend on the aims you had in mind.